The standards are designed with schools in mind and aim to enable cooks and caterers to create imaginative and nutritious food.

 The information on this page details the outlines of the main food groups and how they should be used over a typical day and week in some cases.
 These are the standards used for school lunches served throughout the school day including breakfast, mid-morning break, after school clubs, vending machines and tuck shops.
 They don't apply to parties or celebrations of a religious or cultural nature or fund raising events.

 One or more portions of food from this group every day:

-- three or more different starchy foods each week
+- 3 or more different starchy foods each week

 - one or more wholegrain varieties of starchy food each week

-- starchy food cooked in fat or oil no more than two days each week
+- starchy food cooked in fat or oil no more than 2 days each week

 Fruit and vegetables